marian-code/wikipedia-music-tags/code_changelog.md

   if we were using QThreads
 - parser locks could be implemented easilly by getattr and setattr only for public attributes.
-- keep reference of all running threads and gui elements and cleanup on exit use atexit module
 - use themes https://github.com/ColinDuquesnoy/QDarkStyleSheet ,
   https://github.com/seanwu1105/pyqt5-qtquick2-example
 - enable to open files from more dirs at once, when files are spread
-- implement a threadsafe dict alternative to queue for control queues
+- implement a threadsafe dict alternative to queue for control queues or maybe use some alternative to multiprocessing pipe
 - https://github.com/beetbox/beets
 - https://picard.musicbrainz.org
 - http://docs.puddletag.net/about.html